FEDERAL JUDICIAL BALANCE AND ACCOUNTABILITY ACT¶

 -

-"Bloc STAR voting" means the scored voting method established under Section 202(b) in which each senator assigns a score to each nominee, aggregate scores are tabulated, and the highest-scoring nominees are selected subject to automatic runoff procedures;
+"Bloc STAR voting" means the scored voting method established under Section 202(b) in which each senator assigns a score to each nominee, available positions are filled sequentially through repeated single-winner rounds, and each round consists of aggregate score tabulation to identify two finalists followed by a mandatory automatic runoff determined by pairwise preference;

 -